You can make your guitar solos much more expressive, by transcribing... vocal parts.

 Now, pick up your guitar and get ready to practice.

-Try this exercise to learn how to create layered harmonies in your guitar playing:
+Try this exercise to learn how to create layered harmonies in your lead guitar solos:

 Step 2: Record note “C” on the 13th fret of the B string starting on beat 3.
 This harmonizes the “A” note from Step 1.
 The “A” note rings by itself during beats 1 and 2.
 Hear it.